vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 ## Specific Fields

-Active Record gives you the option to return objects that are a bit more focused around the attributes they carry.
+Active Record gives you the option to return objects that are a bit more focused about the attributes they carry.
 Usually, if not specified otherwise, the query will ask for all the fields in a row via ```*``` (```SELECT  "agents".*```) and then Active Record builds Ruby objects with the complete set of attributes.
 However, you can `select` only specific fields that should be returned by the query and limit the number of attributes your Ruby objects needs to “carry around”.

 ###### Rails